The first signs of Summer

-Beltaine or Beltane (/ˈbɛlteɪn/) is the Gaelic May Day festival.
-Most commonly it is held on the 1st May, or about halfway between the spring equinox and the summer solstice.
+Bealtaine is the Irish May Day festival.
+It is usually held on the 1st May, or about halfway between the spring equinox and the summer solstice – for our recording in 2021, the correct astronomical date was the 5th of May.
 Historically, it was widely observed throughout Ireland, Scotland and the Isle of Man.
 In Irish it is Bealtaine ([ˈbʲal̪ˠt̪ˠənʲə]), in Scottish Gaelic Bealltainn ([ˈpjaul̪ˠt̪ˠɪɲ]) and in Manx Gaelic Boaltinn or Boaldyn.
-It is one of the four Gaelic seasonal festivals—along with Samhain, Imbolc and Lughnasadh—and is similar to the Welsh Calan Mai.
+It is one of the four cross quarter days—along with Imbolc in February, Lughnasa in August and Samhain at the end of October.

 The festival Bealtaine is referenced in the earliest Irish literature and it is associated with important events in Irish mythology.
 It marked the beginning of summer and was when cattle were driven out to the summer pastures.
 Rituals were performed to protect the cattle, crops and people, and to encourage growth.
 Special bonfires were kindled on May Eve, and their flames, smoke and ashes were deemed to have protective powers.
 The people and their cattle would walk around the bonfire, or between two bonfires, and sometimes leap over flames or embers.
 All household fires would be doused and then re-lit from the Bealtaine bonfire.